 Include various team members in the feedback loop

 Customer feedback shouldn’t be limited to the product, customer success, and support team alone.
 Break down silos.
-Let marketing, sales, and engineering teams get involved in customer communication as well.
+Let marketing, sales, and engineering teams get involved in customer communication.

 For example, the information from customer feedback can be helpful to the marketing team in crafting better copy and creating messaging that resonates with the audience.
-Sales would be able to target better leads, and the product team would be able to make informed product decisions with the knowledge of customer feedback.
+Sales could target better leads with customer feedback, and the product team would be able to make informed product decisions with the knowledge of customer feedback.